Storing Secrets and API keys

 sets the secret value for development, preview, and local environments.

-For certain use cases it can be useful to define a secret for a specific environment instead of an environment type.
+In some cases it can be useful to define a secret for a specific environment instead of an environment type.

 You can do so with encore secret set --env <env-name> <secret-name>